Qytera-Gmbh/Qytera-Gmbh.github.io/README.md

 ```
 This will create a new project called `<project-name>` inside the `projects` directory.

+> **Note**
+> Make sure that you set up a corresponding GitHub action as well.
+> Have a look at the existing project actions and copy & paste one for yourself.

 ## Usage

 From inside your project's directory, run the following command to view your documentation using a live-reloading docs server: